Youth Outreach Coordinator

 Nora loves working with students to help them activate for social change.
 In 2009, Nora combined her passions for activism, education, and working with teens by founding Youth Empowered Action (YEA) Camp, a youth activism camp that serves all-vegan food.
 After attending YEA Camp, campers have started school social advocacy clubs, expanded the veg options in their school cafeterias, coordinated beach clean-ups and leafleting events, organized fundraisers, and implemented recycling and anti-bullying programs in their schools, among many other inspiring accomplishments.

-Nora has worked with youth in many capacities, and after earning her teaching credential, taught 9th- and 10th-grade English, as well as environmental education for several after-school programs.
+Nora has worked with youth in many capacities, and after earning her teaching credential, taught ninth- and tenth-grade English, as well as environmental education for several after-school programs.
 She has delivered dozens of in-class presentations, advised environmental clubs, and worked or volunteered for many youth leadership programs.
 Nora is passionate about and has advocated for a variety of social justice causes but focuses on promoting plant-based eating because of the huge impact of our food choices and the ease with which each of us can make a difference at every meal.

 Nora’s favorite foods growing up were cheese, pizza, and ice cream, but thanks to Daiya vegan cheese (great for pizza, grilled cheese, and lasagna), Tofutti cream cheese (on bagels), So Delicious vegan ice cream (Peanut Butter Zigzag is unbeatable), and nutritional yeast (which tastes good on just about anything), she enjoys eating cruelty-free versions of the foods she loves.
 Nora loves Daiya vegan cheese so much that she named her rescued pit bull mix after it.